-This step applies only if the GL is in RGBA mode, and then only if format is neither STENCIL_INDEX nor DEPTH_COMPONENT.
+This step applies only if the GL is in RGBA mode, and then only if format is not STENCIL_INDEX, DEPTH_COMPONENT, or DEPTH_STENCIL.
 The R, G, B, and A values form a group of elements.
-Each element is taken to be a fixed-point value in [0, 1] with m bits, where m is the number of bits in the corresponding color component of the selected buffer (see section 2.14.9).
+For a fixed-point color buffer, each element is taken to be a fixed-point value in [0, 1] with m bits, where m is the number of bits in the corresponding color component of the selected buffer (see section 2.19.9).
+For an integer or floating-point color buffer, the elements are unmodified.